 Other studies have also found that mixing stimulants and antidepressants can increase the chance of seizures.

-Though uncommon, taking cocaine and trazodone together can have lethal results if enough of the substances are ingested.
+Though uncommon, taking cocaine and trazodone together can have lethal results if the dosage for either substance is incorrect.

 Risks Of Mixing Cocaine And Trazodone